Manimohan05/Custom_Object_Detection_and_Novel_Bounding_Box_Metric_with_YOLO/README.md

 - Trained on a small dataset of cats and dogs.

 ### 2. Custom Bounding Box Similarity Metric
-We introduced a new metric considering:
-1. **IoU** (Intersection over Union) : Measures the overlap between two bounding boxes.
-2. **Aspect Ratio Similarity** : Evaluates how similar the aspect ratios (width/height) of two bounding boxes are.
-3. **Center Alignment Similarity**: Quantifies how well the centers of the bounding boxes align.
-4. **Size Similarity**: Assesses how similar the areas of the two bounding boxes are.
-# Custom Bounding Box Similarity Metric

 We introduced a new metric considering the following factors:

 - **IoU (Intersection over Union)**